phoenix-analytics-ke/de-mentorship-challenge/README.md

 # Data Engineering Mentorship Challenge

-An elementary data engineering challenge to evalute potential data engineering mentees for the 2nd cohort of the Phoenix Mentorship Program
+An elementary data engineering challenge to evalute potential data engineering mentees for the Q2-2025 Mentorship cohort of the Phoenix Mentorship Program.

 ### Scenario
 In this challenge you are to ingest data from a remote postgres database, the credentials will be provided in challenge folder